About UEFI and BIOS

 4. Insert an installation disc or recovery drive to perform a bare metal system restore.

 This will successfully move Windows installation to another computer, but you will lose the advantages of UEFI boot and GPT disk.
 The destination disk space beyond 2TB will become unusable.
 If you think this method is too cumbersome or you don’t want give up the benefits of UEFI, you can try another simpler way.

 Advanced way to restore computer with UEFI from a BIOS based backup

-AOMEI Backupper Standard is the free backup software designed for Windows 10/8.1/8/7 that can easily restore system from MBR disk to GPT disk and vice verses while ensuring that the destination disk receiving the backup remains bootable.
+AOMEI Backupper Professional is specialized backup software designed for Windows 10/8.1/8/7 that can easily restore system from MBR disk to GPT disk and vice verses while ensuring that the destination disk receiving the backup remains bootable.
 It is convenient, because you don’t have to convert the partition style or change boot mode.

 What’s more, you can keep the benifits of UEFI, such as faster boot, Secure Boot, and multicast deployment.
 Before you start the restore, make sure your system is supported in a UEFI boot computer.

 To restore BIOS based system backup to UEFI computer:

 2. Use the bootable media to boot the UEFI computer.
 In the meantime, make sure the system backup you created is accessible to the target computer.
 Click Restore > Select Image File.